sparkfun/Qwiic_Py/README.md

 #### scan()
   Used to scan the I2C bus, returning a list of I2C address attached to the computer.

+  _Arguments_
+ 	None

+  _Return Value_
-  Return Value: A list of I2C addresses.
+  	A list of I2C addresses.
 If no devices are attached, an empty list is returned.

   **Example**
 ```python